parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 ***Time-Domain Approach (TCN):***

-1.Strengths: Efficient in handling sequential data, captures long-range dependencies, and is computationally efficient.
+1. Strengths: Efficient in handling sequential data, captures long-range dependencies, and is computationally efficient.

-2.Implications: Suitable for scenarios where the temporal dynamics of the crash are crucial.
+2. Implications: Suitable for scenarios where the temporal dynamics of the crash are crucial.
 It provides deterministic predictions and is less sensitive to the configuration of training data.

 ***Displacement-Domain Approach (GPR):***

-1.Strengths: Provides probabilistic predictions with uncertainty quantification, captures complex non-linear relationships, and is more robust to the configuration of training data.
+1. Strengths: Provides probabilistic predictions with uncertainty quantification, captures complex non-linear relationships, and is more robust to the configuration of training data.

-2.Implications: Ideal for scenarios where uncertainty quantification is important.
+2. Implications: Ideal for scenarios where uncertainty quantification is important.
 It is more flexible and can handle cases where the training data does not closely match the prediction scenarios.